jbeck018/howlerops/docs/HOMEBREW.md

 ## License

-The SQL Studio Homebrew formula is licensed under the MIT License, consistent with the main SQL Studio project.
+The Howlerops Homebrew formula is licensed under the MIT License, consistent with the main Howlerops project.

 ## Contact